I just wanted to share with everyone the article below re General Esperon:

 Whatever he may have felt about his past activism, Hermo is now determined, according to the newspapers, to "neutralize the communist New People's Army (NPA) before President Arroyo ends her term by 2010."

+Now and then, though, Hermo still talks of his old friends.
 Roger Calunsag eventually became a (Rear) Admiral.
 But many of his old friends are not around anymore.
 Like Lazzie, Alex Belone joined the NPA and was killed in an encounter with the military in Sorsogon in 1975.
 Unlike Hermo, they did not make it to XYZ.